Fog Free Reading Comprehension Passage

 Reading Passage

-• While reading, students underline important details, and vocabulary words they think may come up in the questions section.
+While reading, students can underline important details and any vocabulary words they think might appear later in the questions.

 Mixed Questions

-• Students complete the mcqs first independently, then review quickly as a class.
+Students can complete the multiple-choice questions independently first, then quickly review the answers as a class.

 Creative Writing

-In this question, the student will be required to write a five to eight sentence paragraph on a question related to the topic.
+The creative writing task asks students to write a short paragraph of five to eight sentences based on a question connected to the topic.

 • At least 2 facts or details from the passage